Goga270/ytfzf/CONTRIBUTING.md

 	* For example: `date -d` is used.

 * Feel free to give yourself a file in the `credits` folder, and add yourself to the table in the README :)
+* Have a nice day, I wish you all!!!!!!!